 " Flu activity is continuing to decline, according to this week's FluView, which reports that influenza-like-illness (ILI) in the United States has fallen below baseline for the first time since early December.
 Other indicators are declining as we"...

 Specific pathogen-free (SPF) eggs are inoculated with each of the reassortant strains and incubated to allow vaccine virus replication.
 The allantoic fluid of these eggs is harvested, pooled, and then clarified by filtration.
 The virus is concentrated by ultracentrifugation and diluted with stabilizing buffer to obtain the final sucrose and potassium phosphate concentrations.
-Ethylene diamine tetraacetic acid (EDTA) is added to the dilution buffer for H3N2 strains.
 The viral harvests are then sterile filtered to produce the monovalent bulks.
-Each lot is tested for ca, ts, and att phenotypes and is also tested extensively by in vitro and in vivo methods to detect adventitious agents.
-Monovalent bulks from the three strains are subsequently blended and diluted as required to attain the desired potency with stabilizing buffers to produce the trivalent bulk vaccine.
+Each lot is tested for ca, ts, and att phenotypes and is also tested extensively by in vitro and in vivomethods to detect adventitious agents.
+Monovalent bulks from the four strains are subsequently blended and diluted as required to attain the desired potency with stabilizing buffers to produce the quadrivalent bulk vaccine.
 The bulk vaccine is then filled directly into individual sprayers for nasal administration.

 The tip attached to the sprayer is equipped with a nozzle that produces a fine mist that is primarily deposited in the nose and nasopharynx.
-FluMist is a colorless to pale yellow liquid and is clear to slightly cloudy.
+FluMist Quadrivalent is a colorless to pale yellow suspension and is clear to slightly cloudy.